 P=3 Vø EAsinδ/Xs

-- As we know that the converted power (Pconv) = Tindwm, so the induced torque of the synchronous generator is.
+- As we know that the converted power (Pconv) = Tindwm, so the induced generator torque or synchronous generator is.

 Tind= 3 Vø EAsinδ/wmXs ——(f)